April 10th trip

 End of the Commons General Store

 End of the Commons General Store is Ohio’s oldest general store located 45 minutes east of Cleveland, in the scenic Amish community of Mesopotamia, Ohio where Geauga, Ashtabula &Trumbull counties meet.
 We are on the Register of Historic Places and have preserved the building, while maintaining a large display of antiques, dating to the mid 1800’s.
-Today, the 15,000 square foot retail store is lined with antiques which date back to the early 1800’s.
-A visit to the general store is reminiscent of days gone by; one will find a treasure of old fashioned goods,hard to find kitchen gadgets and an antique collection that is certain to bring back fond memories of childhood.
+Today, the 15,000 square foot retail store is reminiscent of days gone by; one will find a treasure of old fashioned goods, hard to find kitchen gadgets, bulk foods, Amish baked goods, homemade fudge, glass bottle soda pop, gifts & gourmet foods.
 During the summer months one may find the owners car collection dating from 1914 parked outside.

-We provide memories and treats from the past and feature many of your favorites:
+We provide memories and treats from the past.

 - Address: 8719 State Route 534